 iErgoFit

 All tissues in our body have a certain level of tolerance or ability to manage a load.
-The level is different for each muscle, and the amount of tolerance each muscle has can depend on a variety of different factors.
+Each muscle tolerates a different level, and the amount of tolerance each muscle has depends on a variety of different factors.
 By understanding the concept of tissue tolerance, we can often avoid injury.

-When the force is so great it tears the tendon, muscle, or bone creates an acute injury.
+Tearing the tendon, muscle, or bone via force creates an acute injury.
 Conversely, the breakdown can occur slowly overtime, with microtraumas to the tissues.
-If you are healing from an injury the tolerance of the tissue is lower.
-This does not mean you should stop using the injured area completely, it simply means we need to find a balance of too much or too little.
-It is necessary to rebuild the tolerance of those tissues in order to resume normal activities.
-However, recovery will progress optimally if theĀ load/stress level is managed and progressively accumulated.
+Healing from an injury lowers the tolerance of the tissue.
+This does not mean you should stop using the injured area completely.
+It simply means we need to find a balance of too much or too little.
+We need to rebuild the tolerance of those tissues in order to resume normal activities.
+However, recovery progresses optimally if the load/stress level is managed and progressively accumulated.

-If you are starting a new activity or hoping to increase the volume of activity, it is important to consider the concept of tissue tolerance.
-Challenging your body so that it can adapt to the new level of activity, but not too much that you end up demanding more than the tissue can handle.
+Consider the concept of tissue tolerance when starting a new activity or increasing the volume of activity.
+Challenge your body so that it can adapt to the new level of activity, but not so much that you end up demanding more than the tissue can handle.
 As we work a muscle, whether it be through weightlifting or running or kayaking, the muscle breaks down slightly.
-This break down signals to the body that the tissue needs to be rebuilt to a stronger level, so that when you challenge the tissue again its ready for the extra load.
+This break down signals to the body that the tissue needs to be rebuilt to a stronger level, so that when you challenge the tissue again it’s ready for the extra load.

-• Gradual and increasing loads over time is best to increase tissue tolerance
+• Gradual and increasing loads over time increase tissue tolerance best

-• Tissue tolerance is influenced by many factors, such as: adequate sleep, hydration, nutrition and rest
+• Many factors influence tissue tolerance, such as: adequate sleep, hydration, nutrition and rest

 • Remember to gradually introduce any change, such as volume, load, change in environment (ex: running on treadmill to running outdoors), change in shoes, etc.